 - 6.5.13 The applicant has submitted a comprehensive Daylight and Sunlight report.
 The study assessed the potential effects of the proposed development on daylight and sunlight to surrounding residential properties and to all proposed dwellings using methodologies recommended in the Building Research Establishment (BRE) guide. - 6.5.14 The advice contained in the BRE guide is not mandatory and its numerical guidelines should be interpreted flexibly, with daylight and sunlight only one of many factors to consider when evaluating the acceptability of a scheme.
 This flexible approach is also echoed in the national and regional planning policy which state that a flexible should be adopted so long as a scheme does not cause unacceptable harm on existing and future residents. - 6.5.15 The daylight results indicate that 80% of neighbouring windows and 86% of neighbouring rooms satisfy the BRE guidelines in daylight terms.
-These present a good level of adherence to the BRE guidelines and indicate that all neighbouring properties will remain with acceptable levels of daylight in the post development condition. - 6.5.16 The sunlight results indicate that all neighbouring rooms considered will satisfy the BRE guidelines.
-The overshadowing results indicate that all neighbouring Collingwood Road gardens will satisfy the BRE guidelines. - 6.5.17 Overall, the daylight and sunlight results show an acceptable adherence with the BRE guidelines indicating that the majority of neighbouring residential properties and Proposed Dwellings will benefit from acceptable levels of daylight and sunlight.
-The report states that, on balance, the proposed development is not out of context for the immediate surrounding area and will not cause unacceptable harm to existing and future residents. - 6.5.18 In conclusion, the proposed development is consistent with the Council's local planning policy on daylight and sunlight, particularly having regard to paragraph 129 of the NPPF and Policy DM1 of the Local Plan. - 6.5.19 As such the proposal is not considered to have a significant, detrimental impact on the amenity of the existing properties in accordance with the above policies.
+These present a good level of adherence to the BRE guidelines and indicate that all neighbouring properties will remain with acceptable levels of daylight in the post development condition.
+Of those windows which do not satisfy guidelines, the majority will experience a low or medium

+- reduction beyond the BRE recommendations, which is considered acceptable in an urban context. - 6.5.16 As in the case of other higher density developments, it can be noted that the BRE Guide itself states that it is written with low density, suburban patterns of development in mind and should not be slavishly applied to more urban locations; as in London, the Mayor of London's Housing SPG acknowledges.
+Therefore, full or near full compliance with the BRE Guide is not to be expected, albeit that a high level of day and sunlight performance, reasonably close to the full BRE Guide recommendations, is convincingly predicted to be achieved. - 6.5.17 The sunlight results indicate that all neighbouring rooms considered will satisfy the BRE guidelines.
+The overshadowing results indicate that all neighbouring Collingwood Road gardens will satisfy the BRE guidelines. - 6.5.18 Overall, the daylight and sunlight results show an acceptable adherence with the BRE guidelines indicating that the majority of neighbouring residential properties and Proposed Dwellings will benefit from acceptable levels of daylight and sunlight.
+The report states that, on balance, the proposed development is not out of context for the immediate surrounding area and will not cause unacceptable harm to existing and future residents. - 6.5.19 In conclusion, the proposed development is consistent with the Council's local planning policy on daylight and sunlight, particularly having regard to paragraph 129 of the NPPF and Policy DM1 of the Local Plan. - 6.5.20 As such the proposal is not considered to have a significant, detrimental impact on the amenity of the existing properties in accordance with the above policies.